Python401Midterm/twitch-plays/README.md

 # Twitch Plays and Twitch Bot Python Script
 ### MVP
-- create a program when run will allow a chat to use your computer to play a program with defined key press parameters.
+- Create a program when run will allow a chat to use your computer to play a program with defined key press parameters.
 ### Stretch Goals:
 - Create a bot which will filter out chat that isn't a key press or filter the key presses so that the chat can continue as normal.
 - Create a display that shows the key presses